-Justin Fox is an assistant professor in the Department of Political Science at Washington University in St. Louis.
+Justin Fox is Associate Professor of Political Science at Washington University in St. Louis and Director of Undergraduate Studies for the Department of Political Science.

-His research has been published in the American Political Science Review, the Journal of Law, Economics, and Organization, the Journal of Politics, the Journal of Public Economics, the Journal of Theoretical Politics, Political Analysis, and Public Choice.
+Professor Fox's research has been published in the American Political Science Review, the Journal of Politics, the Journal of Public Economics, the Journal of Theoretical Politics, Political Analysis, and Public Choice.

 He received his B.A. and Ph.D. from the University of Rochester.
 Prior to joining Washington University, he was a faculty member at Yale University.